pazznetwork/ngx-chat/README.md

 ## Get Involved

 ### Development

-**Recommended Tools**
-Local Proxy:
-For MacOs proxyman.
-Install with `brew install --cask proxyman` needs permission as system proxy, sets one self in connection as webproxy on unexpected shutdown one should reset the settings oneself.

-**WARNING**
-Pay attention to your imports in the testing app:
-`'@pazznetwork/ngx-chat'` instead
-of `'../../../projects/pazznetwork/ngx-chat/src/lib/services/adapters/xmpp/plugins/multi-user-chat.plugin'`

 **Pull requests are welcome!**

-The source code for ngx-chat can be found in the `projects/pazznetwork/ngx-chat` folder.
-The demo application is in the `src` folder in the project root.
+The source code for ngx-chat can be found in the `libs/ngx-chat-ui` folder.
+The demo application is in the `apps/demo` folder.

 ```bash
 # clone this repository